mauriiciobarbosa/designpatterns/src/designpatterns/proxy/README.md

 ### Remote Proxy

 A Remote Proxy controls access to a remote object.
-It acts as a local representative (stub) to a remote object (skeleton).
+It acts as a local representative to a remote object (skeleton).
 What's a "remote object"?
 It's an object that lives in the heap of a different Java Virtual Machine (or more generally, a remote object that is running in a different address space).
 What's a "local representative"?
 It's an object that you can call local methods on and have them forwarded on to the remote object.

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/7/75/Proxy_pattern_diagram.svg/439px-Proxy_pattern_diagram.svg.png">

+In my example, I used the Java RMI library, which generates a local representative (stub) that forwards all requests to a remote object (skeleton) previously registered on the RMI.

 ### Virtual Proxy